 Some say the only way to get out of a timeshare presentation is by leaving as timeshare buyers.
 To the contrary!
 There are several ways to avoid the pressure of resort salespeople and leave the same way you entered, without the burden.

-In this guide, you'll find a step-by-step guide on surviving timeshare presentations and how not to succumb to their pressure.
+In this guide, you'll find a step-by-step guide on surviving timeshare presentations and answers to the question that everyone has, how do you avoid timeshare pressure?

 A timeshare presentation is nothing but a sales pitch.
 The number one goal of these presentations is selling timeshares.
 Resorts lure their guests into attending by presenting gifts and prizes like a discounted weekend stay, a cruise trip, tickets to a local event, a free meal, or whatever else they can offer.
 However, you must attend their 90-minute presentation to receive the gift.